sjpfenninger/modelling-energy-systems/advanced/mixed-complementarity.md

 \end{align}
 ```

-### Obtaining Nash-Cournot Equilibria via Equivalent Optimization Problems
+### Obtaining Nash-Cournot Equilibria via equivalent optimization problems

 Nash-Cournot games can be solved with similar methods to Nash games, by either:

 * directly solving the MCP: analytically/graphically using best response functions (see numerical example in the lecture slides) or via dedicated solvers;
 * through iterative price search algorithms;
-* through the derivation of an Equivalent Optimization Problem, which can be solved through optimization algorithms.
+* through the derivation of an equivalent optimization problem, which can be solved through optimisation algorithms.

 How can the EOP be obtained in the case of a Nash Cournot Game?
-As always, this entails finding an optimization problem that has the same KKT conditions as the MCP {eq}`KKT Nash Cournot`.
-In contrast to the Nash Game, we cannot leverage any knowledge related to the equilibrium solution: Nash-Cournot equilibria are *not* welfare-maximizing.
-Comparing the MCP of the Nash Game and the Nash-Cournot Game, however, shows that they are identical with the exception of Eq.
+As always, this entails finding an optimisation problem that has the same KKT conditions as the MCP {eq}`KKT Nash Cournot`.
+In contrast to the Nash game, we cannot leverage any knowledge related to the equilibrium solution: Nash-Cournot equilibria are *not* welfare-maximizing.
+Comparing the MCP of the Nash game and the Nash-Cournot game, however, shows that they are identical with the exception of Eq.
 (10a) and Eq.
 (10a').

 ```{math}
 \begin{align}